holmes1412/workflow-major/docs/en/about-service-management.md

     UpstreamManager::upstream_add_server("10.135.35.53", "10.135.35.53", &params);
 ~~~

-max\_failures parameter indicates the maximum number of failure.
+max\_fails parameter indicates the maximum number of failure.
 If the selected target continuously fails, and the number of failure reaches max\_failures, it will enter the fusing state.
 If the try\_another attribute of upstream is false, the task will fail.
 In the callback of the task, get\_state()=WFT\_STATE\_TASK\_ERROR，get\_error()=WFT\_ERR\_UPSTREAM\_UNAVAILABLE.
 If try\_another is true and all server are blown, you will get the same error.
 The fusing time is 30 seconds.
-Server\_type and group\_id are used for master/slave features.
-All upstream must have a server whose type is MASTER, otherwise the upstream is unavailable.
+Server\_type and group\_id are used for main/backup features.
+All upstream must have a server whose type is 0, representing main, otherwise the upstream is unavailable.
-SLAVE servers will be used when the MASTER of the same group\_id is blown.
+Backup servers (server_type 1) will be used when the main servers of the same group\_id is blown.

 For more information on the features of upstream, please see [about-upstream.md](./about-upstream.md).